 - Caligula's Horse: The whole plot happens because Homer discovers that the "real" CEO of the nuclear plant is a canary, as a legal fall guy Burns put in place.

 - Comically Missing the Point: Burns keeps working on closing the mausoleum's entrance with bricks even if Homer has already woken up and is leaving, making the whole murder attempt moot (Burns even dismisses Homer telling him that he's leaving as desperate screams for mercy, and gloats that it will just makes him suffocate faster).

-- Corrupt Corporate Executive: Mr. Burns had a canary to serve as a fall guy to be arrested for his crimes.
-Upon being questioned of the legality of what he's doing by Smithers, Burns explains that tycoons like him have been doing it for years—for example, Standard Oil was once owned by a half eaten breakfast.
+- Corrupt Corporate Executive: Mr. Burns has a canary to serve as fall guy to be arrested for any of his own white-collar crimes, and when Mr. Smithers questions him on the legality of it, Mr. Burns claims that tycoons like him have been doing it for years—for example, Standard Oil was once owned by a half eaten breakfast.